The Search

 StefaNicolik via Getty Images

 New York City has long been a popular landing place for recent college grads, so if that's your plan you should know that you will face a lot of competition for apartments.
-Of course, it's not just recent graduates who are combing NYC for a place to live—you are also competing with other newcomers who may be more established in their jobs.
+Of course, it's not just recent graduates who are combing listings for a place to live in NYC—you are also competing with other newcomers who may be more established in their jobs.

-And if you're thinking NYC landlords are desperate for renters—guess again.
+And if you think NYC landlords are desperate for renters, guess again.
 The low rents and deals of the pandemic era are over.
-Rents are hitting new records every month, concessions like free months are rare, and applications from multiple hopeful renters and even bidding wars are the norm.
+Rents have been hitting new records every month, concessions like free months are rare, and applications from multiple hopeful renters and even bidding wars are the norm.
 Yes, you read that right—there are bidding wars for rentals.

-Regardless of the type of rental you want, you can put yourself in a better position to score an apartment by getting your paperwork in order and doing some online reconnaissance on where you want to live before you hit the sidewalk.
+Regardless of the type of rental you want, you can improve your chances of scoring an apartment by getting your paperwork in order and doing some online reconnaissance on where you want to live before you hit the pavement.
 Here's how to do all of that.

 Pro Tip: